 These changes indeed bring forth some advantages.
-The choice of trust region radius makes STRME algorithm scale invariant on the problem.
-Besides, we believe that the trust region radius which depends on the model gradient can better capture gradient information.
-It is advisable to automatically adjust the trust region radius according to the iterative training process.
-Our numerical experiments illustrate this point.
-We have tested on regularized logistic regression and deep neural network on real datasets.
-The numerical experiments show that the trust region radius of the proposed STRME method reduces asymptotically and the oscillation in the trust region radius is less severe in contrast to that of STORM method.
-In addition, we find that the proposed algorithm can get more successful iterates after a long time training.
+The choice of trust-region radius makes STRME algorithm scale invariant on problems.
+Besides, the trust-region radius which depends on the model gradient can capture more new information.
+We have to say that it is advisable to adjust the trust-region radius according to the latest probabilistic model.
+Our numerical experiments illustrate this viewpoint.
+We have tested on regularized logistic regression and a simple deep neural network on real datasets.
+The numerical experiments show that the trust-region radius of the proposed STRME method reduces asymptotically.
+And the oscillation in the trust-region radius is less severe in contrast to that of STORM method.
+In addition, we observe that the proposed algorithm can get more successful iterates after a long time training.